Deck AND SIDEBOARD Rules

 - Revised Edition

-Main sets that were released before Standard (Type 2) was created:
+Main standalone sets that were released before Standard (Type 2) was created:

 * These sets could be considered as “unplayable” as they don’t contain any common.